carbon-language/carbon-lang/docs/design/generics/terminology.md

 Note that type constraints can be a restriction on one type parameter or associated type, or can define a relationship between multiple types.

-## Facet type

-A facet type is the type used when declaring some type parameter.
-It foremost determines which types are legal arguments for that type parameter, also known as [type constraints](#type-constraints).
-For template parameters, that is all a facet type does.
-For generic parameters, it also determines the API that is available in the body of the function.

 ## References